syncfusion-content/javascript-docs/js/Resizable/Functionalities.md

 ## Delay Resize

-You can set the required distance the mouse should travel in order to initiate resize using [distance](https://help.syncfusion.com/api/js/ejresizable#members:distance) property.
+We can set the required distance the mouse should travel in order to initiate resize using [distance](https://help.syncfusion.com/api/js/ejresizable#members:distance) property.

 {% highlight html %}